 All visitors to the school will be asked to sign in at the school office and sign out when they leave.
 Each class teacher will accept responsibility for specific volunteers or visitors including checking that they are aware of emergency procedures and supervising their evacuation in case of an emergency.
-The Executive Headteacher will ensure that volunteers have the necessary safety information.
+The Head of School will ensure that volunteers have the necessary safety information.

-Ann Marie Forster (SBM) will ensure that volunteers have the necessary safety information, in line with East Sussex County Council's Voluntary Work Policy.
+Head of School will ensure that volunteers have the necessary safety information, in line with East Sussex County Council's Voluntary Work Policy.

-19. Trade Union Safety Representatives
+20. Trade Union Safety Representatives